CumulusNetworks/docs/content/cumulus-linux-42/Whats-New/_index.md

 ### Unsupported Platforms

-Cumulus Networks will not support these platforms in Cumulus Linux 4.1.
-They are still supported in Cumulus Linux 3.7 until that version reaches its end of life.
+Cumulus Networks does not support these platforms in Cumulus Linux 4.2.
+They are supported in Cumulus Linux 3.7, until that release reaches its end of life.

-* Cumulus Express CX-10256-S/Edgecore OMP-800 (100G Tomahawk)
+- Cumulus Express CX-10256-S/Edgecore OMP-800 (100G Tomahawk)
-* Dell S6000-ON (40G Trident2)
+- Dell S6000-ON (40G Trident2)
-* EdgeCore Wedge-100 (100G Tomahawk)
+- EdgeCore Wedge-100 (100G Tomahawk)
-* Facebook Backpack (100G Tomahawk)
+- Facebook Backpack (100G Tomahawk)
-* Facebook Voyager (100G Tomahawk)
+- Facebook Voyager (100G Tomahawk)

-The following platforms are supported in Cumulus Linux 3.7 but are not yet supported in Cumulus Linux 4.1.
-Support for these platforms will be added in a future Cumulus Linux release.
+The following platforms are supported in Cumulus Linux 3.7 but are not yet supported in Cumulus Linux 4.2.
+Cumulus Networks will add support for these platforms in a future Cumulus Linux release.

-#### Delta Platforms
-* Delta AG7648
+- Delta AG7648

-#### Edgecore Platforms
-* Edgecore AS4610-54T-B
+- Edgecore AS4610-54T-B

-#### Quanta Platforms
-* QCT QuantaMesh BMS T3048-LY8
+- QCT QuantaMesh BMS T3048-LY8
-* QCT QuantaMesh BMS T3048-LY9
+- QCT QuantaMesh BMS T3048-LY9